Mark Greene asks, “Do some women who encourage men to be more emotional and engaged, end up losing respect for the men who do so?”

-Late last night, I followed a series of tweets by GMP Editor Joanna Schroeder who was in a conversation with@hugoschwyzer @TMatlack @jeremyadamsmith, triggered in part by an article Tom Matlack posted titled Are Men Needy?
-No, Men are Good and Hugo Schwyzer’s The Rise of the Needy Man.
+Late last night, I followed a series of tweets by GMP Editor Joanna Schroeder who was in a conversation about men and the expression of emotions.

 I went to sleep thinking about a question which haunts me on an ongoing basis.
 For all of us.
 Culturally.
 And that question is: Do some women who encourage men, as Joanna says, to “be more emotional and engaged” end up losing respect for the men who do so?